nistude/techblog/content/post/a_new_beginning.md

 After more than 3 years, I am reviving my old blog.
 As my older posts are hardly relevant these days and I don't have many readers anyways, I just start from scratch.
-If anyone is interested in any of my older posts, drop a line and I can republish it.
+If anyone is interested in any of my older posts, drop me a line and I can republish it.